 They are made up of structurally folded polypeptide chains.

-Globular proteins or spheroproteins are spherical (“globe-like”) proteins and are one of the common protein types (the others are fibrous, messy, and membrane proteins).
+Globular proteins or hemoproteins are spherical (“globe-like”) proteins and are one of the standard protein types (the others are fibrous, messy, and membrane proteins).

 The term globin can more specifically refer to proteins, including the globin fold.

 Nature of proteins

 Globular proteins are quite different from the ordinary molecules of organic chemistry.

 The long polypeptide chain folds so that, in general, the hydrophobic side chains are predominantly on the inside, with the hydrophilic ones mostly outside, so the entire structure is held together by the pressure of hydrogen-bond water molecules external.

 However, the careful packaging of specific groups within the protein is organized and maintained through numerous weak to medium electrostatic bonds (hydrogen and salt bonds).

 Peripheral hydrophilic groups virtually dissolve in water, whose pH, ionic composition, etc., affects the delicate balance that maintains the native state of the protein.